elchin-jafar/holbertonschool-shell/permissions/README.md

 10 - this file is about add permission for 2 files
-11 - this file is about change permission of dirs and subdirs but not regular files 12 - this file is about setting permission of dir while creating it
+11 - this file is about change permission of dirs and subdirs but not regular files 12 - this file is about setting permission of dir while creating it 13 - this file is about changing group of file